placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 date: '2016-07-19'
 author: JG
 ---
+### Background

-There is an ancient and fundamental moral dispute in ethical philosophy, which can be roughly characterized thusly:
+There is an ancient and fundamental dispute in ethical philosophy, which can be roughly characterized thusly:

-###Socrates:
+#### Socrates:
 No person knowingly does bad; evil is synonymous with ignorance.
-[Expand](http://www.gutenberg.org/files/1672/1672-h/1672-h.htm)
+What the evildoer is ignorant of is her self---specifically the nature of her soul.[Expand](http://www.gutenberg.org/files/1672/1672-h/1672-h.htm)

 [Augustine](http://www.ellopos.net/elpenor/greeks-us/augustine_plato-socrates.asp?pg=2)

 [Aquinus](http://www.todayscatholicworld.com/willful-ignorance.htm)

-###Christianity:
+#### Christianity:
 We are all in sin, and sin is [the existential state of] knowingly rejecting the good (often God or Christ).

 This distinction might be brushed off as overly reductive for several reasons.
 First, neither Socrates nor the Christian tradition holds their position as an empirical claim.
-Rather, these are pragmatic ways of framing evil which encourage different ways of thinking about it and addressing it.
+These are pragmatic ways of framing evil which encourage different ways of thinking about it and addressing it.

 Second, we might protest that we are dealing here with two different conceptions of knowledge (or else of "wrong").